Vision for PE

 Key Stage 3 Endpoint:

 We are assured our Key Stage 3 curriculum offer for years 7-9 allows students to be more competent and confident physically.
 They learn a variety of skills and techniques across a variety of sports and physical activities.
 Students have a greater understanding of what makes an effective performance and have developed tactical knowledge.
 Students build resilience and develop skills through physical activity and sport that they can apply to other aspects of their education or life.
-Overall, students make outstanding progress within their physical social and emotional wellbeing, foster an interest in physical activity and sport, inspiring them to lead and healthy and active lifestyle.
+Overall, students make outstanding progress within their physical social and emotional wellbeing, foster an interest in physical activity and sport, inspiring them to lead a healthy and active lifestyle.

 KS4 Curriculum